 Axisymmetric ALE methods have been developed and benchmarked in the context of two-phase flows, see e.g. \cite{Li2005, Aland2013}, proving superior efficiency and accuracy in comparison to other two-phase flow methods.
 Our work adds the elastic forces at the material interface to obtain an efficient and accurate method for elastic surfaces in fluid flows.
+Accordingly we provide a formulation for the elastic surface forces and propose a discretization with surface finite-differences which is coupled to evolving finite elements of the bulk problems.
+We further develop an implicit coupling strategy to reduce time step restrictions.
 While the method is presented here for surfaces which are surrounded by fluids from both sides, it is straightforward to switch off one of the fluid phases, which offers a further advantage w.r.t.
 Immersed Boundary Methods.
-Similarly, the method can be easily extended to account for completely different physics in both surrounding domains.
+Similarly, the method can easily account for completely different physics in both surrounding domains.
 We illustrate this by simulating the uniaxial compression of a biological cell filled with intracellular fluid and the propulsion of novel microswimmers having compressible/incompressible fluids inside/outside their elastic shell.

 The rest of this article is structured as follows.
 In \autoref{sec:axi} the governing equations for the model are introduced along with the suitable boundary conditions to ensure force balance across the membrane.
 Details about the membrane forces are provided in \autoref{sec:shellMembraneForces}.
-The numerical realization of the problem is presented in \autoref{NumericalScheme} including details about time and space discretization, the weak form of the resulting finite element problem in each time step, and the ALE mesh movement in each time step, respectively.
-Numerical test cases are presented in \autoref{sec:NumericalTests}, where three different parameter configurations have been used in order to verify the correctness of the imposed surface tension, bending stiffness and in-plane stretching on the membrane, respectively.
-This is followed by a time step study, a mesh resolution study, some remarks on how to stabilize the in-plane stretching force numerically, and the presentation of the previously mentioned simulations of uniaxial compression of biological cells and the propulsion of novel microswimmers.
-Some further implementation details can be found in the appendix.
+The numerical discretization of the problem is presented in \autoref{NumericalScheme}.
+Numerical test cases are presented in \autoref{sec:NumericalTests}.
+Some details on the implementation can be found in the appendix.